dataq-instruments/Beta-Firmware/README.md

 10. Firmware log

+   -1.35 vs 1.34

+    - Fixed leap year error in standalone mode

+    - Use D5 and D6 as flag in standalone trigger mode (except DI-4730): D5 is low when file is open, D6 is low when trigger is detected.
+D5 & D6 back to high when file is closed

    -1.36 vs 1.35

     - Longer USB wait time before switching to Ethernet

+    - Wait until power supply stable before recording in standalone

     - Fixed rate error in CDC mode